googlesamples/arcore-depth-lab/README.md

 Assets/ARRealismDemos/CollisionDetection/Scenes/CollisionAwareObjectPlacement.unity
 Assets/ARRealismDemos/Water/Scenes/Water.unity`

-## Upcoming breaking change affecting previously published 32-bit-only apps
+## Upcoming breaking change affecting 32-bit-only apps

 The project is set up to use the `IL2CPP` scripting backend instead of `Mono` to build an `ARM64` app.
 You may be prompted to locate the Android NDK folder.